By Appointment or By Chance ~ A Short Story by Allen Kopp

 He was lying in a mahogany casket, very expensive looking, suffused with milky light from a bay window.
 Enormous potted ferns lay at the head and foot of the casket.
 Smaller containers of flowers were ranged on the floor along the front.

-“He loved the sunlight,” Mrs. Worth said.
+“He loved the sunlight,” Mrs. Fairman said.
 “I just couldn’t see blocking out the light with heavy curtains.
-It’ll be the last earthly light he’ll ever see.”
+It’ll be the last earthly light that will ever shine on him.”

 “All right,” I said.
-“I’ll bring in my equipment from the wagon and we’ll have this done in no time at all.”
+“I’ll bring my equipment in from the wagon and we’ll have this over in no time at all.”

-I took two photographs of the deceased from different angles and then Mrs. Worth wanted one where she was standing next to the casket looking down into her husband’s face.
+I took two photographs of the deceased from different angles and then Mrs. Fairman wanted one with her standing next to the casket looking down into her husband’s face.
 When I was finished, I said, “That’ll be fifty dollars, ma’am, if you please.
 When your photographs are ready, I’ll send you a postcard and you can pick them up in town at your convenience.”

-“I believe I mentioned there was something else,” Mrs. Worth said.
+“I believe I mentioned there was something else,” Mrs. Fairman said.

-“My son, Wallace Worth Junior, died a day and a half after his father.
+“My son, Trenton Fairman Junior, died a day and a half after his father.
 He is upstairs in his room, lying on his bed.
 He has been bathed and dressed for burial.”

 “You want a photograph of him, too?”
 I asked.

 “Yes, I do and then…”

 “Then what, ma’am?”